influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### bytesWritten

-* The size, in bytes, of points written to the Hinted Handoff queue.
+* The total number of bytes written to the Hinted Handoff queue.
 * Note that this statistic only tracks bytes written during the lifecycle of the current process.
 Upon restart or a crash, this statistic resets to zero, even if the Hinted Handoff queue was not empty.
 * Data type: integer

 #### queueBytes

-* The total size, in bytes, remaining in the queue.
+* The total number of bytes remaining in the queue.
 * This statistic should accurately and absolutely track the number of bytes of encoded data waiting to be sent to the remote node.
 * Data type: integer
 * This statistic should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)